dhutapratama/docs/broadcasting.md

 <a name="customizing-the-authorization-request"></a>
 #### Customizing The Authorization Request

-You can customize how Laravel Echo performs authorization requests by providing a custom authorizer when initializing Echo:
+You can customize how Lets Echo performs authorization requests by providing a custom authorizer when initializing Echo:

 ```js
 window.Echo = new Echo({